woojoo666/arcana-notes/notes11.md

 * Group behaviors for recursion
 * Callee responsible, can choose not to clone/spawn

-Spawning from Sets
+### Spawning from Sets

 Wait but
-If we want to spawn the actor in a for loop
+If we want to spawn the actor in a for-loop

-// Code example
+    parent:
+        for x in list:
+            some behavior

 This feels like the parent is spawning the children Not the children spawning themselves